 - Pick up the weight from the floor as if there were one in each hand, helping to stabilize off the floor.

 - Walk slowly and consciously, working to maintain an upright torso position throughout the movement.

 Quadruped Neutral Spine Rocking

 We love these 2 drills in combination because they build upon each other, can be modified as necessary, and because they work!
 The first drill teaches people how to move their pelvis on their femurs.
 This is the easier of the drills.
 Once successful with this, move on to the second drill which teaches movement of the femurs on the pelvis.
 This is a little tricker but is more similar to what happens with a squat.
-The initial drills give you 6 points of contact (feet, knees, hands).
-The progression on the wall is 4 points of contact (feet and hands), and eventually, you move to your squat with only 2 points of contact (feet).
+This is an excellent drill to master before moving towards standing squats, we are basically building the squat on the ground!

 No matter how long you have suffered from back issues, it is never too late to start feeling better.
 We get it, we have dealt with low back issues too!
 We have blended science with our clinical expertise and our personal experiences to provide you with the ultimate solution.
 This program has been tested and proven by countless people both in the clinic and digitally, and we know it can help you too!
 For more click HERE.